SchokiCoder/book_modern_c/src/2_typesnvars.md

 #### Integer overflow

-When you continually add one to a number eventually you need another digit.
+When you continually add one to a number, eventually you need another digit.
 Let's visualize this with a decimal with two digits:

 ```